-Create Duplicate an Array
+Create Duplicate of an Array

 When working with arrays, there are situations where we may need to perform operations or modifications on an array while preserving the original data.
 In such cases, it's common to create a copy of the original array.
 By doing this, any modifications or operations can be performed on the duplicate array, ensuring that the original array remains unchanged.
 This approach allows us to retain the original array in its unaltered state while working on the duplicate.